chrispenick/python_oo/assignments/assignment02.md

 	LIGHT FIRE
 	WAIT
 	PUT EDELWEISS IN FIRE
-	ATTACH HELMET TO STATUE
+	PUT HELMET IN STATUE
-	SHOW PRISM TO PICKLE
+	PUT PRISM IN PICKLE
 	EXIT CAVE
 	NORTH
-	PONDER MEANING OF LIFE
+	GET MEANING OF LIFE

 The following verbs must be supported: